stem-discord/public/STEM_Rules.md

 This section describes the process of appealing infractions made by the staff team.
 You are entitled to your rights; we will **always allow you to appeal a decision no more than once.**

 The appeal process is conducted through a form.
-Simply type !form in the bot’s private message to appeal a decision.
+Simply type !form in the Nemesis bot’s private message to appeal a decision.
 You will be forwarded a form you must fill out to appeal.
 The form will ask you to fill out the following information:

 • Your discord username